-6.1.5.6 Use of subscription based charging
+6.1.5.6 Solution #1.6: Use of subscription based charging

 6.1.5.6.1 General description

-This solution covers key issues #1.1 and #1.2, and requirements REQ-3GPPCH-APIM-01 and REQ-3GPPCH-IVKM-01.
+This solution covers key issue #1.2, and requirement REQ-3GPPCH-IVKM-01.
 It uses a subscription model for the charging of operation management as well as for onboarding.

-In most cases the onboarding is part of the subscription process where the enterprise wishing to become either an API Invoker or API Provider would need some kind agreement with the CAPIF provider.
-This means that in for the case of API Invoker the enterprise would need to buy a package before being able to onboard, and for an API Provider their agreement would include things like being able to publish.
+In most cases the onboarding of API Invoker or Provider is part of the onboarding of the enterprise that the API Invoker or Provider belongs to, i.e. the process where the enterprise that wants become an API Invoker or API Provider would get an agreement with the CAPIF provider.
+This means that in for the case of API Invoker the enterprise would need to get an agreement with the CAPIF provider, as a step in the agreement process it there can be an agreed monthly subscription fee that the enterprise would pay each month for having access as an API Invoker to the CAPIF provider,, and for an API Provider their agreement would include things like being able to publish.

 Editor’s note: The solution is ffs.